-In cases where a filling is leaking, this means the filling is not 100% bonded to the surface of your tooth, these fillings should be replaced before decay begins in the spaces between your tooth and the filling material.
-Leaking fillings may often go unnoticed, however, dental x-rays very often reveal underlying decay from a leaking filling.
+In cases where a dental filling is leaking, this means the filling is not 100% bonded to the surface of your tooth, leaking fillings should be replaced as soon as possible as there is a very high chance of your tooth decaying in the spaces between your tooth and the filling.
+Leaking fillings may often go unnoticed, however, dental x-rays very often reveal underlying issues and decay from a leaking filling.

-In cases where a tooth has cracked, it becomes tender on biting and also sensitive to hot and cold.
+In cases where a tooth has cracked, it can become tender on biting and also sensitive to hot and cold.
 Amalgam fillings commonly cause teeth to crack as they force to tooth to flex on biting.
 Once the tooth is identified as being cracked, amalgam fillings would usually be replaced with a softer filling material known as glass ionomer.
-This gives the tooth time to settle down and allows the tenderness and sensitivity to subside, the glass ionomer filling also contains a fluoride concentration which encourages the tooth to remineralise.
-If the symptoms subside, this tooth will need a crown to prevent the crack from propagating.
-However, if symptoms do not subside, this means the crack has penetrated to the nerve of this tooth and it will need root canal therapy in order to save it.
+This gives the tooth time to settle down and allows the tenderness and sensitivity subsides, this particular type of filling encourages the nerve of the tooth to retreat slightly and in turn reduces the risk of this tooth needing a root canal.
+If the symptoms subside, this tooth will need a crown to prevent further cracking.
+However, if symptoms do not subside, this means the crack has penetrated the nerve of this tooth and it will need a root canal therapy in order to save it.

 There are several different types of dental fillings, the type of filling the dentist or oral health therapist decides to place will depend on the current status of the tooth when examined and what caused the tooth to decay, break or cause pain.
 Depending on the cause, or how many surfaces of the tooth have been affected, your Dentist will be able to determine what type of filling is best for the job.